StephanUllmann/images-webdev/notes.md

 ## Final Thoughts

 All this confusing code to save some kb?
 The great thing about these modern standards is, they can be written for us.
-I don't mean you should use some LLM to generate your `img` elements.
+I don't mean you should use some LLM to generate your `srcset` and `sizes`.
 You should use an image service, a CDN to serve your image.
 These services often come with JavaScript SDKs (Software Development Kits) that let you programmatically query the image format and size needed in the current situation.
-They integrate with frontend frameworks and often provide easy to use image components.
+They integrate with frontend libraries like React and often provide easy to use image components.
 Modern full stack frameworks like Next.js or Astro also come with Image components that generate `srcset`s for you, making image optimization easier.

 ## Resources